openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 }
 ```

 **Function:** Controller for scrollable container components.
-It can be bound to container components to control their scrolling behavior.
+This component can be bound to a container component to control its scrolling behavior.
 A single controller cannot manage multiple container components.
 Currently supports binding to List, Scroll, ScrollBar, Grid, and WaterFlow.

-> **Note:**
+> **Notes:**
 >
-> 1. The binding between the Scroller controller and scrollable container components occurs during the component creation phase.
+> 1. The binding between the Scroller controller and the scrollable container component occurs during the component creation phase.
 >
-> 2. The Scroller methods can only be called normally after the controller is bound to a scrollable container component.
+> 2. The Scroller methods can only be called normally after the controller is bound to the scrollable container component.
 Otherwise, depending on the interface called, the operation may either fail silently or throw an exception.
 >
-> 3. Taking [aboutToAppear](cj-universal-attribute-menu.md#func-abouttoappear) as an example, `aboutToAppear` executes after creating a new instance of a custom component but before its `build()` method.
-Therefore, if the scrollable component is within the `build` method of a custom component, the Scroller methods cannot be called normally during the `aboutToAppear` execution of that custom component because the internal scrollable component has not yet been created.
+> 3. Taking [aboutToAppear](cj-universal-attribute-menu.md#func-abouttoappear) as an example, `aboutToAppear` executes after creating a new instance of a custom component but before its `build()` method is executed.
+Therefore, if the scrollable component is within the `build` method of a custom component, the Scroller methods cannot be called normally during the execution of `aboutToAppear` for that custom component, as the internal scrollable component has not yet been created.
 >
 > 4. Taking [onAppear](cj-ui-framework.md#func-Onappear---unit) as an example, this callback is triggered after the component is mounted and displayed.
-Thus, during the `onAppear` callback of the scrollable component, the component has already been created and successfully bound to the Scroller, allowing normal invocation of Scroller methods.
+Thus, during the execution of the scrollable component's `onAppear` callback, the scrollable component has already been created and successfully bound to the Scroller, allowing normal invocation of Scroller methods.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full